NawTun/GRINCD/README.md

 # 2.Usage

 Using `python eval.py` to evaluation the results for the datasets mentioned in the paper, Running `main.py` or `main_v2.py` for newly added datasets, `main_v2.py` is designed for parallel computing which means that two cores of GPU are necessary, if this need is not met, please run `main.py` instead.
+For more introductions about methods, please refer to code annotations.

 # 3.Some statement